 Another expansion followed in 2006, this one helmed by Miami’s Arquitectonica.
 The new, three-story North Wing debuted with a second-story sculpture garden, new gallery space, education-dedicated spaces, and an idiosyncratic pleated aluminum facade likened to an accordion.
 Reactions to Arquitectonica’s North Wing were largely positive. “[…] the addition is a reminder of how architecture can have a profound public impact when its values are in the right place,” wrote Ouroussoff in his same assessment for the Times.
 “And it demonstrates how simple it can be to bridge the divide between art and its audience at a time when much bigger, more high-profile museums and their ultra-rich boards can seem baffled by their cultural roles.”

-In May 2016, it was announced that Mónica Ponce de León, the Venezuela-born architect and dean of the Princeton University School of Architecture, would lead a $15 million South Wing overhaul/atrium reimagining project envisioned as the first phase of a larger $25 museum facelift.
+In May 2016, it was announced that Mónica Ponce de León, the Venezuela-born architect and dean of the Princeton University School of Architecture, would lead a $15 million South Wing overhaul/atrium reimagining project envisioned as the first phase of a larger $25 million museum facelift.
 That project was slated for completion in 2020.
 Although the museum vowed to forge ahead with the planned atrium overhaul following a controversial internal shake-up that came just three months after the capital campaign was announced, those exact plans, similar in overall scope to the ones just announced, never came to fruition.
 The involvement of Ponce de León is not mentioned in the latest revamp announcement/capital campaign update.

-With over 2,000 works on its permanent collection, the Bronx Museum of the Arts has garnered widespread recognition for its focus on showcasing contemporary and 20th-century art, particularly works produced by Bronx-based and -born artists, artists of African, Asian, and Latin American ancestry, and other creators “not typically represented within traditional museum collections,” per the NYCEDC.
+With over 2,000 works in its permanent collection, the Bronx Museum of the Arts has garnered widespread recognition for its focus on showcasing contemporary and 20th-century art, particularly works produced by Bronx-based and -born artists, artists of African, Asian, and Latin American ancestry, and other creators “not typically represented within traditional museum collections,” per the NYCEDC.
 Current exhibitions include the group show Born in Flames: Feminist Futures and Amerika.
 God Bless You If It’s Good To You, an exhibition of new works by Harlem-based artist Wardell Milan.

 “The Bronx Museum is a true jewel of our borough, and one of the most important cultural institutions in our city,” said Bronx Borough President Ruben Diaz Jr. “This new proposal will allow for a much-anticipated expansion of this important creative space for our community.
 As we recover from the COVID-19 pandemic, the arts will play a critical role in this process, that is why I am proud to have allocated over two million dollars in funding to this project.”